 The automotive telematics market is growing steadily, and it is expected that in 2017 the demand for driver behavior tracking systems will increase and the market will need even more sophisticated products.
 Customers will search for value-added services providing more options to ensure maximum safety and improve driving behavior and techniques.

 Software developers will have to add advanced technologies as connected cars become more trendy.
-Wireless internet connections, radar, sensors, touch screens and cameras will need to be taken into accounted to make the best of automotive telematics technology.
+Wireless internet connections, radar, sensors, touch screens, and cameras will need to be taken into account to make the best of automotive telematics technology.